browserengineering/book/book/styles.md

 `<code>` elements use a nice monospaced font like `Courier`.
 Beware the font cache.

-*Width/Height*: Add support to block layout objects for the `width` and `height` properties.
+*Width/Height*: Add support for the `width` and `height` properties to block layout.
 These can either be a pixel value, which directly sets the width or height of the layout object, or the word `auto`, in which case the existing layout algorithm is used.

 *Class Selectors*: Any HTML element can have a `class` attribute, whose value is a space-separated list of that element's classes.
 A CSS class selector, like `.main`, affects all elements with the `main` class.
 Implement class selectors; give them priority 10.
-If you've implemented them correctly, the code blocks in this book should be syntax-highlighted.
+If you've implemented them correctly, you should see syntax highlighting for the code blocks in this book.

 *Display*: Right now, the `layout_mode` function relies on a hard-coded list of block elements.
 In a real browser, the `display`